wingemo/Assembly/binary/README.md

-# Translate pseudocode into machine instructions 🔭
+# Translate code into machine instructions 🔭

 ## Pseudocode to Assembly
 **Pseudocode**